ryancheunggit/kddcup2018-of-fresh-air/README.md

 The output layer in the network is a dense layer with 48 units, each corresponding to an hourly reading in the next 48 hours.

 The model is trained directly using smape as loss function with Adam optimizer.
-I tried standardizing inputs into zero mean and unit variance, but it will cause a problem when used together with smape loss, thus I tied switching to a clipped MAE loss, which produced similar results compared to raw input with smape loss.
+I tried standardizing inputs into zero mean and unit variance, but it will cause a problem when used together with smape loss, thus I tried switching to a clipped version MAE loss, which produced similar results compared to raw input with smape loss.

 The model can be trained on CPU only machine in very short time.